Breathable Diapers, They’re a Thing, and it’s Important.

 Why is breathability important?

-As with any item of clothing or fabric, breathability in a diaper is vital for healthy skin and user comfort.
+As with any item of clothing or fabric, breathability in a baby diaper is vital for healthy skin and user comfort.
 Breathability refers to a fabric’s resistance to air movement in and out of the weave or construction.
 A tightly woven or completely solid fabric won’t let any air in our out - less breathable.
 Whereas a more breathable garment will feature tiny pores in the fabric that are larger than water vapor molecules; therefore, said water vapor molecules escape.

 A diaper is made of various layers and each layer has an important job to do.
 The outside layer (where you can see the cute prints), has the job of sealing all the waste in.
 In making the outer layer waterproof to keep the liquids inside many diaper brands do not add breathability to the features as that is perhaps outside of the scope of its work!
 The thing is, you can both trap liquids somewhere while allowing water vapor to escape.
 They don’t have to be mutually exclusive.
 Yep, you can keep the bodily fluids contained AND let excess water vapor escape.
 Similar to having your cake and eating it too.
 Kinda?
 Come on!
 We’re all parents here!